awsdocs/aws-net-developer-guide/doc_source/csharp_s3_code_examples.md

   + [ListObjects](https://docs.aws.amazon.com/goto/DotNetSDKV3/s3-2006-03-01/ListObjects)
   + [PutObject](https://docs.aws.amazon.com/goto/DotNetSDKV3/s3-2006-03-01/PutObject)

-### Use a transfer manager to upload and download files<a name="s3_Scenario_TransferManager_csharp_topic"></a>
+### Upload or download large files<a name="s3_Scenario_UsingLargeFiles_csharp_topic"></a>

-The following code example shows how to use a transfer manager to upload and download files to and from S3\.
+The following code example shows how to upload or download large files to and from Amazon S3\.

 For more information, see [Uploading an object using multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpu-upload-object.html)\.

 **AWS SDK for \.NET**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3/#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/S3/#code-examples)\.
 Call functions that transfer files to and from an S3 bucket using the Amazon S3 TransferUtility\.

 ```